 The operating limitations for a stationary ICE to qualify as "emergency" are identical for all three rules; RICE NESHAP [§63.6650(h)], CI NSPS [§60.4214(d)], and SI NSPS [§60.4245(e)].
-Essentially, any operation other than emergency operation, required maintenance and testing, and operation in non-emergency situations for 50 hours per year is prohibited (non-emergency, maintenance, and testing hours cannot exceed a total of 100 hours in a calendar year).
+Essentially, the definition of emergency engine allows unlimited operation during emergencies (e.g., loss of power from the normal supply that is beyond the control of the facility) as well as up to 100 hours per year of routine testing and maintenance (50 of those hours can be used for non-emergencies).
 The strict criteria are: